Neural Refinement for Absolute Pose Regression with Feature Synthesis: Experiments

 We evaluate our proposed refinement method on Cambridge Landmarks \cite{Kendall15}~, which is a popular outdoor dataset used for benchmarking pose regression methods.
 The dataset contains handheld smartphone images of scenes with large exposure variations and covers an area of 875$m^2$ to 5600$m^2$.
 The training sequences contain 200-1500 samples, and test sets are captured from different sequences.
 For each test image, we refine the model using the approach in \cref{sec:PP_APR} for $m=50$ iterations.

-\cref{table:1} shows summarizes the results of our method and existing APR methods.
-Our method achieves the state-of-the-art accuracy across all four scenes when coupled with the DFNet \cite{chen2022dfnet}.
+We first test our method on top of an open-sourced SOTA single-frame APR method. \cref{table:1} summarizes the results of our method and existing APR methods.
+Our method achieves the best accuracy across all four scenes when coupled with the DFNet.
 In \cref{sec:generalization}, we demonstrate the performance of our method with other APR approaches.
-Particularly, our method can improve by as much as 61.5\% compared to prior best scene average results.
-All the per-scene performances from compared methods are taken from their papers, except for MS-Transformer + PAE\cite{Shavit22PAE}, which only reports the scene average median errors.
+Particularly, our method improves DFNet by as much as 70.6\% compared to its scene average results.
+All the per-scene performances from the other compared methods are taken from their papers, except for MS-Transformer+PAE, which only reports the scene average median errors.
+We encourage our readers to check out supplementary for more thorough comparisons and ablations to the Cambridge Landmarks dataset.